-A guest post by JessieLeigh from Parenting the Tiniest of Miracles
+A guest post by JessieLeigh.

 Last Christmas, I was bound and determined to not bring more clutter into my home.
 Having just recently pared down the playroom, the last thing I wanted was more, well, junk filling our house.

-I decided to chose a couple of needed articles of clothing and then only gave consumable gifts.
+I decided to choose a couple of needed articles of clothing and then only gave consumable gifts.
 Consumable gifts are a great way to have something to put under the tree to rip open on Christmas morning, without cluttering your home or the homes of others.

 Here are five of my favorite consumable gifts to give or receive: